port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/argocd/sync-argocd-app.md

 # Synchronize ArgoCD Application

-In the following guide, you are going to create a self-service action in Port that executes a [GitHub workflow](/create-self-service-experiences/setup-backend/github-workflow/github-workflow.md) to sync an argocd application.
+In the following guide, we are going to create a self-service action in Port that executes a [GitHub workflow](/create-self-service-experiences/setup-backend/github-workflow/github-workflow.md) to sync an argocd application.

 ## Prerequisites
 1. This guide assumes that you already have a blueprint for an ArgoCD Application with some resources.
 If you haven't done so yet, create the blueprint by referring to this [guide](/build-your-software-catalog/sync-data-to-catalog/kubernetes/argocd#application) first.